 Demonstrated competency in computer hardware and software technology, keyboarding, including Internet skills and word processing skills is required prior to entering the program.
-Basic computer, keyboarding and Internet skills are not taught as part of the Digital Arts & New Media curriculum.
+Basic computer, keyboarding and Internet skills are not taught as part of the Digital Arts curriculum.
 Applicants who do not possess these skills must consult with the School Chair before making a formal application to the program.
 Upgrading may be required.

 The Digital Arts Program delivers curriculum on both the Apple Mac OS X and Microsoft Windows platforms.